MottTheOz/4-26-26-PROJ2/README.md

 The program will wait for your input.
 Type an integer (e.g., 5 or 12) and press Enter.

-The program will output the doubled value.
+The program will immediately output the doubled value.

 Example Output: